PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 `LogicalCircuitBuilder.build_algorithm_descriptor(...)` uses this path for its per-segment models.
 Segment DEMs may contain look-ahead detectors needed to preserve a cross-boundary source, while segment metadata counts only the non-overlapping detector partition consumed by the streaming decoder.
+`num_detectors` and its explicit alias `num_commit_detectors` report that partition; `num_window_detectors` reports the detector count actually present in the segment DEM, including halo.
+Every detector must carry `[x, y, round]` coordinates or descriptor construction fails.
 An omitted `buffer` derives the safe forward overlap.
 An explicit `buffer` also adds that many look-behind rounds and is rejected if it is smaller than the derived forward requirement.